 Figure 3: DAG depicting relationships between exposure to natural spaces, postnatal depression and covariates

-We will adjust for maternal socioeconomic position (SEP) as indicated by maternal education, income, area-specific SEP, ethnicity, season of birth, maternal age at birth and parity [+finalise list in next meeting].
+We will adjust for maternal socioeconomic position (SEP) as indicated by maternal education, income, area-specific SEP, ethnicity, season of birth, maternal age at birth and parity, maybe cohort and year of birth [+finalise list in next meeting].
 Where there is evidence of sex differences in associations, we will stratify analyses by sex.

 Statistical analysis